 Is POGO a charity?

-No, POGO is not a charity, we’re a social enterprise driven by the mission of engaging younger donors with charity.
 We believe that the most successful business of the future and the business that will stand the test of time will be those that prioritise purpose alongside profits and that’s exactly what we plan to do!

 Does the brand receive any of my donation?